DESI-UR/SGA-Imaging/README.md

     source activate ssl-pl
     python setup.py install
     ```
-11. Finally, to add the environment to the jupyter kernals, run the following in the terminal:
+11. Finally, to add the environment to the jupyter kernels, run the following in the terminal:
     ```
-    python -m ipykernal install --user --name ssl-pl --display_name ssl-pl
+    python -m ipykernel install --user --name ssl-pl --display_name ssl-pl
     ```